CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ]```

 ### 1.2.1 "om_terrain":
-**required for standalone unless using "om_terrain_multi"**
+**required for standalone**
 > Values:
 > * "matching_overmap_terrain_id" - see overmap_terrain.json for a list

 -or-

 > * [ "list_of", "oter_ids" ]
+This form creates duplicate overmap terrains by applying the same json mapgen to each of the listed overmap terrain ids.

 ##### Example: "om_terrain": [ "house", "house_base" ]

-### 1.2.2 "om_terrain_multi"
+-or-

-> Values: [ [ "oter_id", "oter_id", ... ], [ "oter_id", "oter_id", ... ], ... ]
+> * [ [ "oter_id", "oter_id", ... ], [ "oter_id", "oter_id", ... ], ... ]

-As an alternative to "om_terrain", "om_terrain_multi" allows for multiple overmap terrains to be defined using a single json object, with the "rows" property expanding in blocks of 24x24 characters to accommodate as many overmap terrains as are listed here.
+This form allows for multiple overmap terrains to be defined using a single json object, with the "rows" property expanding in blocks of 24x24 characters to accommodate as many overmap terrains as are listed here.
 The terrain ids are specified using a nested array of strings which represent the rows and columns of overmap terrain ids (found in overmap_terrain.json) that are associated with the "rows" property described in section 2.1 of this document.
-To use "om_terrain_multi", "om_terrain" must not be specified.

 Characters mapped using the "terrain", "furniture", or any of the special mappings ("items", "monsters", etc) will be applied universally to all of the listed overmap terrains.